What is the Tableau Community Project—DataFam Con?

 — Christina P. Gorga (@StyleSTEAMed) February 16, 2022

 Back in December 2021, Tableau Visionary HOF Bridget Cogley put out a call to the DataFam to create new initiatives.
-Through discussions on Twitter, Tableau Social Ambassador, Christina Gorga was inspired to organize a data challenge that was more niche than the current active data challenges.
-She was drawn to visualizations around pop culture and was specifically impressed by Nicole Klassen’s Doctor Who Synopsis visualization and wanted to create a centralized effort for those who also loved talking about pop culture and fandoms while still wanting to grow their data skills.
-Christina reached out to Nicole and together they launched DataFam Con in February 2022.
+Through discussions on Twitter, Tableau Social Ambassador Christina Gorga was inspired to organize a data challenge that was more niche than the current active data challenges.
+Christina was drawn to visualizations centered around pop culture, specifically Nicole Klassen’s Doctor Who Synopsis visualization.
+This sparked a desire to create a centralized effort for those who love talking about pop culture and fandoms and want to grow their data skills.
+Christina reached out to Nicole and together, they launched DataFam Con in February 2022.
 Shortly after the data challenge made its debut, Michelle Frayman, Lawrence Durbin and Preethi Lodha were added to the team.

 Who can participate in DataFam Con?

-This project welcomes participants who want to celebrate something that they love while also using data visualization skills.
+This project welcomes participants who want to celebrate and visualize something they love.
 Nicole says, “Anything that you love is a fandom—so this is for anyone in the DataFam.”
 It is designed for you to practice the entire process of building a data visualization.

 How do I participate in DataFam Con and what Tableau skills will I learn?

 Topics cover a wide range of the geeky world including TV Series, films, books, and even some data about geek culture and conventions.
-Some topics have included: Stranger Things, Lord of the Rings, Star Wars, Dungeons and Dragons, and Star Trek.
+Some previous topics include: Stranger Things, Lord of the Rings, Star Wars, Dungeons and Dragons, and Star Trek.

 The project welcomes participants of all skill levels, with no expectation to create overly complicated and impressive visualizations.
 Nicole says, “No matter what your viz looks like, if you’re really passionate about the topic, you can feel that come through no matter what you do.”